vaguebrownfox/Lno/README.md

 # Lno
-App for interfacing with pnoi
+App for interfacing with the Pnoi-phone

 Use the latest apk